“Understanding is always a journey, never a destination.” (24)

 _But I dare not tarry too long.
 You shouldn’t stay still on winter walks long enough for your heat to dissipate; it can be hard to get warm again—and the day is far enough below freezing that I quickly become aware of how fast I could get chilled.
 So I leave the bridge and turn back toward the trail.
 My aesthetic self wants to hike on down the trail, away from town, but my body is telling me I need to get refueled soon, so as not to get chilled, and I am an hour from home.
 I turn back the way I came, and am immediately caught in another local ‘snowstorm.’
 Looking away from the sun – which is still trying to burn through the fog cover, I see small rainbows in the falling, swirling snow, oscillating, weaving through timespace before my eyes and then vanishing as the snow crystals fall out of correct alignment with the sun’s photons, no longer refracting the waves, becoming tiny prisms.

 As a walk is like a story, I eventually reach the road – the end of the trail instead of the trailhead – and I so want to walk the way again.
 Yet I don’t, for aesthetic as well as practical reasons.
 To re-traverse a trail on which you have just had engaging, worthwhile experiences that jostled poetic reflections into being is rarely fruitful.
-Better to come back another day, when the conditions in Nature are even slightly different – and when your ‘place’ on your own Path are different as well; as they inevitably will be.
-If you do, you run a much better chance of having yet more interesting experiences, even along the same trail.
+Better to come back another day, when the conditions in Nature are even slightly different – and when your ‘place’ on your own Path will be different as well; as it inevitably will be. _If you do, you run a much better chance of having yet more interesting experiences, even along the same trail.
 Better to go home and reflect on what you have experienced while Winter Walking; bringing the walk – and the story of it – to a close.

 “Where did you walk today?”

 “I meandered and I sauntered,